ibm-cloud-docs/vpc/about-contract.md

 Steps 4 - 8 are used to encrypt the `env` section.
 If you choose to not encrypt this section, skip these steps.
 {: note}

-A notification about the expiry of the contract will be sent to your logging service.
+A notification about the expiry of the contract is sent to your logging service.
 Timelines for the notification are as follows:
 - On the first of every month
 - Everyday for 30 days before the expiry